-During your pregnancy, it may be tempting to give in to your cravings and eat all of the delicious, indulgent, junk food you usually try to avoid.
-You are eating for two, after all.
-While it’s OK to derail your normal diet and splurge every so often, your eating habits often play a major role in your unborn child’s health.
-For instance, eating plenty of fruits and vegetables provides your unborn baby with proper nourishment, and lowers the risk for birth defects and other health problems.
-A healthy pregnancy also helps lower your child’s risk for childhood obesity.
+During your pregnancy, it may be tempting to give in to your cravings and eat everything you typically try to avoid.
+However, the phrase, “Eating for two,” can be deceiving.
+Pregnant women do not eat for two adults.
+They eat for themselves and a developing fetus.
+While it’s okay to derail your regular diet and splurge every so often, your eating habits often play a major role in your unborn child’s health.
+It also lowers the risk of congenital disabilities and childhood obesity.
+Furthermore, preventing childhood obesity with healthy pregnancy tips can also improve your health in the longterm as well.

 At Women’s Care Florida, we have plenty of resources to help our patients create a healthy eating plan.
 Our obstetricians also provide their patients with guidance around nutrition and other healthy pregnancy habits.
-We’re sharing a few of their tips on how pregnant women can reduce the risk for childhood obesity in their children.
+We’re sharing a few of their healthy pregnancy tips on how women can prevent childhood obesity in their kids.

 Eating a healthy, balanced diet

 Your diet should include foods rich in vitamins, minerals, and other nutrients that lend to good health for you and your baby.
-If you’re unable to get all the nutrients you need from food, talk to your OB-GYN about nutritional supplements that can help.
-In many cases, taking supplements such as folic acid can help lower the risk for birth defects.
+If you’re unable to get all the nutrients you need from food, talk to your OB-GYN about nutritional supplements.
+In many cases, taking supplements such as folic acid can help lower the risk of birth defects.

 - Whole grains

 - Lean proteins

 Consult with your OB-GYN about other foods that are safe and healthy for you to eat throughout pregnancy.
 A pregnancy diet high in fat and sugar increases your risk for gestational diabetes and can lead to high baby birth weight.
 Studies have shown that babies whose mothers had gestational diabetes are at a higher risk for childhood obesity.